-- 3.5 For the purpose of this policy, the term "sexual violence" encompasses the definitions provided in the Sexual Offences Act 2003, including those pertaining to rape, assault by penetration and sexual assault.

-- 3.6 The term "teaching role" is defined as planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
-These activities are not teaching work if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the headteacher to provide such direction and supervision.

-- 3.7 For the purposes of this policy, "peer on peer" abuse is defined as abuse between children.
-This can include, but is not limited to the following:

-- Abuse within intimate partner relationships

-- Bullying (including cyberbullying)

-- Sexual violence and sexual harassment

-- Physical abuse and physical harm
+- 3.5 For the purpose of this policy, the term "sexual violence" encompasses the definitions provided in the Sexual Offences Act 2003, including those pertaining to rape, assault by penetration and sexual assault. - 3.6 The term "teaching role" is defined as planning and preparing lessons and courses for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+These activities are not teaching work if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the headteacher to provide such direction and supervision. - 3.7 For the purposes of this policy, "child-on-child" abuse is defined as abuse between children.
+This can include, but is not limited to the following: - Abuse within intimate partner relationships - Bullying (including cyberbullying) - Sexual violence and sexual harassment - Physical abuse and physical harm - Sexting - Initiation/hazing-type violence and rituals - 3.8 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+When managing an incident, we will be prepared to use any terms that the child involved feels most comfortable with. - 3.9 Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
+However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
+We will decide what's appropriate and which terms to use on a case-by-case basis.

-- Sexting

-- Initation/hazing-type violence and rituals